How to Run A Successful Engineering Design Review

 Others feel lost in technical talk.
 Meetings go long, and follow-ups get missed.
 By the end, no one is sure what was decided or who’s doing what.

-In this article, we’ll walk through simple steps to help you run design reviews that actually work.
+In this article, we’ll walk through simple steps to help you run effective engineering design reviews that actually work.

 Why Are Engineering Design Reviews Important?